theJian/deepseek-translator/README.md

 ### Overview

-DeepSeek Translator is a command-line tool that translates [i18next JSON](https://www.i18next.com/misc/json-format) files using the DeepSeek's AI.
+DeepSeek Translator is a tool that translates [i18next JSON](https://www.i18next.com/misc/json-format) files using DeepSeek's AI.
+It provides a command-line interface and [GitHub Action](#github-action) to integrate into workflows.

 - 🔍 **Smart Key Detection**: Only translates keys missing in target file
 - 🌐 **Language Support**: Translates between any language pair supported by DeepSeek